Drug discovery: Structural elucidation

 The elucidation of the chemical structure is critical to avoid the re-discovery of a chemical agent that is already known for its structure and chemical activity.
 Mass spectrometry is a method in which individual compounds are identified based on their mass/charge ratio, after ionization.
 Chemical compounds exist in nature as mixtures, so the combination of liquid chromatography and mass spectrometry (LC-MS) is often used to separate the individual chemicals.
-Databases of mass spectras for known compounds are available and can be used to assign a structure to an unknown mass spectrum.
+Databases of mass spectra for known compounds are available and can be used to assign a structure to an unknown mass spectrum.
 Nuclear magnetic resonance spectroscopy is the primary technique for determining chemical structures of natural products.
 NMR yields information about individual hydrogen and carbon atoms in the structure, allowing detailed reconstruction of the molecule's architecture.

 New Drug Application

 When a drug is developed with evidence throughout its history of research to show it is safe and effective for the intended use in the United States, the company can file an application – the New Drug Application (NDA) – to have the drug commercialized and available for clinical application.
 NDA status enables the FDA to examine all submitted data on the drug to reach a decision on whether to approve or not approve the drug candidate based on its safety, specificity of effect, and efficacy of doses.